• Skip to main content

 source: Suzanne Gasparotto of Onion Creek Ranch, Myotonic the Breed, or Displaying Myotonia

-This is a brief letter to the editor asking if the milk from a “nervous goat” is safe to drink, though it’s difficult to tell if the author is being serious or not.
+Other than a brief letter to the editor (below) asking if the milk from a “nervous goat” was safe to drink, there was little mention of the goats from 1939-1963.

 Letters to the Editor: Blackwell Asks Clanton for some “Information” Subject: The Nervous Goat, by: Maurice Blackwell, of Sheffield, AL.Times Daily, page 3, Aug.
 19, 1959